+- Never stare directly into fiber optic connectors and fibers.
+Invisible emitted laser beams can damage your eyes. - Before you inspect and clean optical ports and connectors, always turn off the laser source. - Never inspect a fiber while looking into it or connecting it to a fiber scope while the laser is on.
 Before inspection, always turn off the laser source.
-Never inspect a fiber while looking into it or connecting it to a fiber scope while the laser is on.